-4-H is an informal, practical educational program for youth.
-It is the youth development program of Washington State University.
-4-H is where there’s fun in learning and learning in fun!
+4-H is the youth development program of Washington State University.
+4-H is where there’s fun in learning and hands-on experiential education.
 One of the ways youth can participate in 4-H is by joining a 4-H Club.

 What is a 4-H Club?